Jess Olson

-Jess Olson (born January 29, 1985) is an American politician and a Republican Representative of the South Dakota House of Representatives representing District 34 since January 2019.
+Jess Olson (born January 29, 1985) is an American politician and a former Republican Representative of the South Dakota House of Representatives, representing District 34 from 2019 to 2023.

 Early life and education

 Jess Olson was born in Rapid City, South Dakota.
 She attended Dartmouth College where she received her B.A. in English Literature.
 She then completed her master's degree in Healthcare Administration at the University of North Carolina-Chapel Hill in 2011.